Tanzania: Modern

-In September 1990, Pope John Paul II visited Tanzania during his fourth pastoral journey to Africa.
-His visit focused on the issues of AIDS and poverty and addressed themes of family, faith and solidarity.

 In 1992, the Constitution of Tanzania was amended to allow multiple political parties.
 In Tanzania's first multi-party elections, held in 1995, the ruling Chama Cha Mapinduzi won 186 of the 232 elected seats in the National Assembly, and Benjamin Mkapa was elected as president.

 The presidents of Tanzania since independence have been Julius Nyerere (1962–1985), Ali Hassan Mwinyi (1985–1995), Benjamin Mkapa (1995–2005), Jakaya Kikwete (2005–2015), John Magufuli (2015–2021), and Samia Hassan Suluhu since 2021.
 After the long tenure of President Nyerere, the Constitution has a term limit: a president can serve a maximum of two terms.
 Each term is five years.
 Every president has represented the ruling party Chama Cha Mapinduzi (CCM).
 President Magufuli won a landslide victory and re-election in October 2020.
 According to the opposition, the election was full of fraud and irregularities.

 On 17 March 2021, President John Magufuli died in office.
 Magufuli's vice president, Samia Suluhu Hassan, became Tanzania's first female president.
 A series of demonstrations and civil unrest began in October 2025, coinciding with Tanzania's general elections.
 President Suluhu was declared the winner with 98% of the vote.